TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 Visiting the website returns a `302 found` status code, redirecting to `bucket.htb`.

-So, we add it to the `/etc/hosts` and list again:
+So, we add it to the `/etc/hosts` and we can list it contents:

 <br />